-Oregon attorneys who passed the Oregon bar exam and whose principal office is outside Oregon are not required to carry malpractice coverage with the PLF or otherwise.
+Oregon attorneys who passed the Oregon bar exam and whose principal office is outside Oregon are not required to carry malpractice coverage with the PLF.
 However, to protect yourself and your clients, you should obtain commercial malpractice coverage from carriers in the state where you maintain your principal office.
 The PLF will not cover you for claims arising from your acts, errors, or omissions that occur when your principal office is outside of Oregon (even if you have erroneously paid for PLF coverage).

 However, an attorney admitted to Oregon through reciprocal admission under OSB Rule 15.05 is required to maintain alternative malpractice coverage for any Oregon legal work even if the attorney’s principal office is outside Oregon.
 By claiming this exemption, you are representing compliance with the alternative coverage requirements of Rule 15.05.
 If your principal office is in Oregon, you must participate in PLF coverage unless another exemption applies.

 As long as you maintain your principal office outside the state of Oregon, you must request an exemption from the Professional Liability Fund assessment each year.

 Attorneys should claim this exemption if they are employed by the U.S. government; the State of Oregon; a federally-recognized American Indian Tribal Government; a county, regional, or city government; or any other government body, board, or commission.
 In addition, judges should claim this exemption.